rstoltzm-profile/go-calculator/README.md

 # cli go-calculator

 * A simple calculator written in Go that supports addition, subtraction, multiplication, and division.
+* Project is focused on TDD, app design, and basic go CLI functionality.

 ## Inputs
 | Name | Type | Description |